jmayfield74/spiner/example-systems/blank-talker-docs.md

 - **Zero-Knowledge Start**: Begins with no built-in facts beyond its seed: "me is one, you is another."
 - **Self-Evolving**: Uses `AdaptiveLens` to create, tweak, or ditch reasoning lenses based on what it learns.
 - **Learning in Action**: `ApplicationLens` lets it get better at using its growing knowledge, not just hoarding it.
-- **Crowd Potential**: Scales from 1 to 100+ instances, forming clusters, shared vocab, and quirky subcultures over billions of chats.
 - **Simple Talk**: Basic language evolves into a proto-culture—e.g., "many," "yes," "not"—shaped by interaction.

 ## System Definition